-therapy for perfectionism In San Antonio
+Therapy for Perfectionism In San Antonio

 Perfectionism feels like a note you can never quite hit.

-As far back as you can remember, perfectionism has knocked on your door…
+As far back as you can remember, perfectionism has knocked on your door, part drive, part survival.

-Perfectionism isn’t just about high standards.
-It’s the invisible pressure that shapes how you work, parent, and relate.
-If you're exhausted by the need to be “good enough,” therapy can help you get to the root of it.
+If you're exhausted by the need to be good enough, therapy can help you get to the root of it, healing the attachment wounds and shame that keep perfectionism alive.

 Black and white photo of a thoughtful woman smiling gently, representing relief and self-acceptance through perfectionism therapy in San Antonio.

-You’ve always been told you’re responsible, mature, an old soul, always working to excel at everything you do.
+An old soul, mature beyond your years, always working to excel at everything you do.

 Woman reading with a coffee mug in hand and her cat nearby, reflecting the calm and ease clients seek through perfectionism therapy in San Antonio.